comunica/Article-ISWC2023-SolidQuery/content/solid.md

 Convert a query into a sequence of HTTP requests across data vaults.

 2. **Discovery and usage of LDP storage**:
-Discover and follow the `pim:storage` link in a WebID profile to the storage root of the vault, identify an LDP basic container, and follow (a subset of) links towards the resources within this container.
+Discover and follow the link in a WebID profile to the storage root of the vault, identify an LDP basic container, and follow (a subset of) links towards the resources within this container.

 3. **Discovery and usage of type indexes**: